COVID-19 Reopening Matrix

 • Immigration offices and city halls are resuming services, but appointment availability remains limited due to safety measures and accumulated case backlog.
 Applicants can continue to submit immigration applications by mail, and address registration applications online.
 Mailed applications take an additional three to four months to process.

-• Travel Restrictions: The following categories of traveler may now enter Poland:
+• The following categories of travelers may now enter Poland:

 - U.S. nationals and residents entering by air from any destination.